Our Verdict

 The unit also measures club head speed without a golf ball, which makes it the go-to device for SuperSpeed and swing speed training programs.
 This alone is why many golfers buy it.

-Bottom line on accuracy: If you're buying the PRGR to track swing speed progress, monitor ball speed by club, or dial in your smash factor — the data is trustworthy and actionable.
-If you need precise carry distances for course management, you'll want a unit that measures launch angle and spin.
+Bottom line on accuracy: Buy the PRGR to track swing speed progress, monitor ball speed by club, and dial in smash factor — the speed data is trustworthy and widely validated.
+If you need precise carry distances for course management, step up to a unit that captures launch angle and spin.

 Speed Training — Where the PRGR Shines